mvolkmann/MyUnixEnv/notes/VueNotes.md

 This skips all evaluation of element content which allows rendering double curly braces.
-One use if for outputting example Vue code.
+One use is for outputting example Vue code.

 `v-text`